scossu/lakesuperior/docs/api.rst

 Main Interface
 --------------

-The LAKEsuperior API modules of most interest for a client are:
+The Lakesuperior API modules of most interest for a client are:

 - :mod:`lakesuperior.api.resource`
 - :mod:`lakesupeiror.api.query`